xgmitt00-220814/Type1toUnicode/README.md

 ## Glyph naming schemes and possible problems

 Like we previously mentioned, different fonts and/or PDF authoring programs use different glyph (GID) naming schemes.
 Obviously it's impossible to cover them all, but here is what we've encountered so far.
-You can see most of them in [to_unicode.json](to_unicode.json), although the Czech magazines predominantly used Gxxx scheme.
+You can see most of them in [to_unicode.json](to_unicode.json), although the czech magazines predominantly used Gxxx scheme.

 * First of all, **beware of glyph names with numbers 0 to 31,** like G20 or g3.
 These frequently aren't fixed and their glyph (and thus Unicode equivalent) changes file from file.
 There are historical reasons why it happens.
 In short, ASCII codes 0 to 31 are reserved for unprintable control characters.
 So in order to lower file size, some PDF authoring programs replace them with actual printable glyphs.
 However, this replacement may be arbitrary.
 If you want to repair such glyphs in multiple documents, you need to cross-compare them to make sure they're really fixed.
 Theoretically, you could also create separate JSON file for every PDF document, but that would be very time-consuming.

-* **Glyphs G232 and g232 may have different toUnicode mapping!** Type1toUnicode glyph is case-sensitive because of this, and you **must** put exact glyph names into the JSON file.
-The mapping is usually identical for standard ASCII (codes 32 to 126), then it starts to differ.
-We don't know which fonts or programs use the gxxx scheme.
+* **Glyphs G232 and g232 may have different toUnicode mapping!** Type1toUnicode glyph name search subroutine is case-sensitive because of this, and you **must** put exact glyph names into the JSON file.
+Nevertheless, the mapping is usually identical for standard ASCII (codes 32 to 126), only then it starts to differ.
+We're not sure which fonts or programs use the gxxx scheme.

 * Glyph numbering may not be decadic, but hexadecimal.
 An example is section for font family MSTT31, near bottom of [to_unicode.json](to_unicode.json).
 Notice the hexadecimal numbers equal their Unicode code for standard ASCII characters, but start to differ from 80h (128 decadic) upwards.

 * In some fonts, glyphs names are human-readable, such as "zero", "zcaron", "epsilon" and so on.

 * In some PDF documents, GIDs are simply numbers.
 These are usually generated arbitrarily and change file by file.
+Again, technically it would be possible to repair them, but you'd have to prepare separate JSON file for each of them.

-# Script opravAR.py for automated repair
+# Script opravAR for user-fiendly repair

-As mentioned at the start, Type1toUnicode was originally created to repair encoding in popular Czech hobby magazines.
+As mentioned at the beginning, Type1toUnicode was originally created to repair encoding in popular czech hobby magazines.
 Of course, the magazines are copyrighted.
-So the idea is that every subscriber can download these scripts and repair copies of the magazines they own.
+So the idea is that every subscriber can download these scripts and repair their own copies of the magazines.
 But we had to make sure it would repair only the magazines and nothing else.
 We couldn't rely on file names, because let's be honest here, most people's HDD is a mess.
 Thus opravAR searches all directories and subdirectories for PDF files, computes their SHA-256 hash and compares it with a list of known (repairable) magazines.
 This list is stored in [magazine_hash.json](magazine_hash.json).
 If a hash match is found, opravAR calls Type1toUnicode which performs the actual repair.

 XXXXXXXXXXXXXXXXXXXXx TBD

-BTW, "oprav" is "repair" in Czech and "AR" is abbreaviation of magazines' most widely known name "Amatérské radio".
+BTW, "oprav" means "repair" in Czech and "AR" is abbreaviation of magazines' main title "A-Radio".

 # The gory details

-# Known issues and limitations
+# Known limitations and issues

+* Type1toUnicode can repair only Type1 fonts that have complete Differences table, i.e. every character (glyph) must be replaced.
+* toUnicode table must be completely missing, Type1toUnicode is designed to ignore fonts with exisitng one.
+* If JSON mapping table is incomplete, Type1toUnicode replaces undefined characters with spaces.
+If you then copy text from the "repaired" file, it looks deceptively "clean", i.e. without any garbled characters.
+We haven't decided if or how to address this yet.
+* We've seen documents with multiple fonts whose names were empty strings (even though PDF standard prohibits it).
+Type1toUnicode's logs and final statistic will count them incorrectly.

 # Possible further work
+Just some ideas in case someone wants to build upon this...
+* Type1toUnicode can repair only fonts that have complete Differences table, i.e. every character is replaced.

 # Credits
 The scripts were developed as part of master's thesis "Skripty pro hromadnou úpravu fontů v PDF dokumentech" at [Brno University of Technology](https://www.vut.cz/en/), Faculty of Electrical Engineering and Communications, [Dept. of Telecommunications](https://www.utko.fekt.vut.cz/en).
-This Czech and English manual was created by thesis advisor.
+This czech and english manual was created by thesis advisor.